codewiz1394/codewiz1394.github.io/_teaching/2014-spring-teaching-1.md

 location: "Ingolstadt, Germany"
 ---

-This course dealt with the basics of C Programming
+This course dealt with the basics of C Programming.
+It was in complete German.

 <!-- Heading 1
 ======